OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/analysis.md

 ---
 title: analysis
-description: This page provides guidance on how to perform an analysis of SEC filings using a specific NLP model through a python command.
+description: "This page provides guidance on how to perform an analysis of SEC filings" using a specific NLP model through a python command.
 This command has no parameters.
 keywords:
 - analysis